 It’s early on a Monday morning, and the weather is far from beautiful.

-Coca-Cola is an official sponsor of Rugby World Cup 2015, and to mark less than a month to go until the Tournament kicks off, employees and associates at Wimpole Street are being treated to a celebratory breakfast with their friends and family.
+The Coca-Cola Company is an official sponsor of Rugby World Cup 2015, and to mark less than a month to go until the Tournament kicks off, employees and associates at Wimpole Street are being treated to a celebratory breakfast with their friends and family.

 The first thing on the morning agenda includes having your photo taken with the Webb Ellis Cup, and, in true British fashion, people start to form an orderly queue that stretches around the corner of the room.
 The photographer takes his professional snaps, while the impatient pull out their smartphones and go straight to Facebook, Twitter and Instagram.